image: BHAAAD movement, Boyle Heights, LA, US; credit: Heather O'Brien

 The starting point of the discussion will be the legislation "Kunst am Bau" (Art in the public space) in Switzerland and internationlly interrogating the loopwholes and gaps of its law and policy making.
 Following a description of Kunst am Bau the principal focus of this workshop will examine how one arm of existing policies could be transformed into public policy.
 One, which enables social infrastructures, and regulations in artistic production to emerge from the 1% that is usually provided for public art work related to new building construction.

-BLOCC is an international research structure, whose group has developed a series of educational modules aimed at equipping art students and the wider public with the tools to create within the ever-changing relationship between the artistic field and contemporary capitalism.
+BLOCC is a collective, whose group has developed a series of educational modules aimed at equipping art students and the wider public with the tools to create within the ever-changing relationship between the artistic field and contemporary capitalism.
 Designed by the fellows of Sommerakademie Paul Klee 2017-2019 as a response to Tirdad Zolghadr’s REALTY framework.

 Participants: Johanna Bruckner, Crystal Campbell, Luiza Crosman, Heather O'Brien, Alexandros Kyriakatos, Alexis Mitchell, Bahar Noorizadeh, Jonathan Takahashi.